rhafer/openstack-db-migration-presentation/markdown/30-psgql2mysql.md

     migrate
 ```

-* Subcommands "prechecks" and "purge-tables"
+* Subcommands "precheck" and "purge-tables"
 * Batch mode to migrate multiple databases at once

 Note: